 Instead, the phosphorylation status of highly surface capsid residues was found to be critical (Fig. 3B and 3C).
 Thus, in vitro dephosphorylation using lambda phosphatase changed the AEX profile of FC-P2 to the one of FC-P1.

 Apart from the N-VP2 conformation, the surface phosphorylation pattern is the second prominent difference between FC-P1 and FC-P2 (Fig. 3).
 Therefore, it is tempting to speculate that the acquirement of additional surface phosphorylation(s) confers nuclear export potential to the late progeny population.
 There are alternative nuclear export routes that function in higher eukaryotes independently of the Crm1/exportin1 pathway involving the prototypic leucine-rich NES (20, 49); reviewed in reference (24).
 These export mechanisms are predominantly regulated by protein phosphorylation (18, 38).
 Accordingly, the additional capsid surface phosphorylations in FC-P2 may explain their nuclear export potential.
 In line with this notion, these surface phosphorylations were efficiently removed by acidic endosomal phosphatases during entry of incoming virions, resulting in a complete reversion to FC-P1 particles (Fig. 8).
-Together with N-VP2 cleavage and N-VP1 externalization, the dephosphorylation of surface residues would represent a novel processing step during parvovirus cell entry which could be critical to confer nuclear import potential to the incoming capsids.
+Together with N-VP2 cleavage and N-VP1 externalization, the dephosphorylation of surface residues would represent a novel processing step during parvovirus cell entry which could be critical to stabilize incoming virions inside the nucleus of infected cells.
 In line with this concept, it has been previously shown that the endocytic route is required for nuclear targeting of CPV and AAV.
 Particles microinjected into the cytoplasm to bypass the endocytic route failed to target the nucleus, even when pretreated under acidic conditions (47, 57).

-…….., the phosphorylation of FC-P1 to generate FC-P2 particles should be mediated by resident nuclear kinase(s) rather than by structural rearrangements exposing phosphorylated residues.
+Heat or acidic treatment did not change the AEX profile of either progeny population, even though causing major structural transitions.
+Therefore, the phosphorylation of FC-P1 to generate FC-P2 particles should be mediated by resident nuclear kinase(s) rather than by structural rearrangements exposing phosphorylated residues.
 The efficiency to achieve this late phosphorylation step was cell type dependent, being more efficient in the human transformed NB324K than in the murine A9 cells.
-The more efficient phosphorylation in is in agreement with previous studies reporting lower overall capsid phosphorylation levels in murine A9 cells compared to the transformed human cells (26).
+The more efficient phosphorylation in is in agreement with previous studies reporting lower overall capsid phosphorylation levels in murine A9 cells compared to the transformed human cells (26). ………

-These spatially and temporally controlled changes in capsid surface phosphorylation would provide nuclear import and export potential required to complete the life cycle of the karyophilic virus.
-Further studies are required to identify the corresponding phosphorylations on the capsid surface and to demonstrate their specific role in the active egress of the non-enveloped parvovirus.

 The requirement of NS2 in progeny egress has already been demonstrated to be indispensable for murine A9 cells but it is not a prerequisite in transformed NB324K cells (11, 31).
 These results explain the previously observed cell type specific inhibition of nuclear export by leptomycin B (LMB) (27).
 Despite extensive attempts, demonstration of a direct or indirect interaction between N-VP2 or other capsid regions and Crm1 failed.
 The dependence of progeny egress on the Crm1 export pathway may rather be indirect via the supraphysiological interaction between NS2 and Crm1 (12).

+These spatially and temporally controlled changes in capsid surface phosphorylation would provide nuclear import and export potential required to complete the life cycle of the karyophilic virus.
+Further studies are required to identify the corresponding phosphorylations on the capsid surface and to demonstrate their specific role in the active egress of the non-enveloped parvovirus.

 The nuclear export competent FC-P2 virions represent the fully mature infectious progeny.
 The infectivity of FC-P2 progeny isolated from the nuclei (pre-egress) or actively released from the cells (post-egress) was the same (Fig. 7).
 Hence, during active egress no further maturation steps were required to acquire full infectivity.

 Acknowledgements